Feedback is a gift— one that can help you improve team results and relationships with your direct reports.

 6 Record the feedback

-The last important step you should take when exchanging feedback is recording all the information.
+The last important step you should take when giving employee feedback is recording all the information.
 This ensures that neither you nor your direct report will forget that you had this important conversation.

 As Julie Zhuo argues in The Making of a Manager, recording feedback also empowers you to analyze emerging themes and behaviours: